 - How long have you lived there?

-- How senior is the staff member you’re thinking of tipping?
+- Is the staff member you’re thinking of tipping a senior member?

-- How good has this staff member service been to you?
+- How excellent has this staff member service been to you?

 First, you want to consider how many people live in your building.
-This is because, in a larger building, more people are contributing to the tips which can ease some of the financial burdens on you and your family.
+Because, in a larger building, more people are contributing to the tips which can ease some of the financial burdens on you and your family.
 If it’s a small community, you might want to reward the staff more than in your previously large building.

 Next, think about how long you’ve lived there.
 If you moved into the building in October, and now it’s Christmas time, you should adjust your tipping to how long you’ve been there.
 The staff has only provided so much service to this point.
-You could also consider giving a great bottle of whiskey or something in that area if you are brand new to the building.
-On the contrary, if you’ve been in your building 20 years, you’ve probably built a relationship with your doormen, and this should be rewarded.
+You could also consider giving a great bottle of whiskey.
+If you are brand new to the building, perhaps something from the neighborhood.
+On the contrary, if you’ve been in your building 20 years, you’ve probably built a relationship with your doormen and should be rewarded.

 Finally, consider each employee’s quality of service to you.
 It is ok to tip some staff slightly more than others to reward the excellent service and encourage more of it.

-A good guidepost for each staff can be the following.
+A useful guidepost for each staff can be the following.

 - Super: $75 – $175